 Every additional 15 minutes per day reduced that mortality rate an additional 4%, and these results spanned ages and sexes, and included those with cardiovascular disease risks.
 It’s nice to know there’s room to grow, and that extra effort really does pay off.

 This is great news.
 You don’t have to go from zero to a hundred and completely upend your routine to improve your health and extend your life.
 You just have to add 15 minutes of physical activity per day.
-The Save Our Bones Program recommends walking and weight-bearing exercises along with bone-building targeted ones.
+The Osteoporosis Reversal Program recommends walking and weight-bearing exercises along with bone-building targeted ones.
 These are precisely the sort of exercises shown in the studies above to decrease the chance of diseases, increase mental capacity, and to extend the years of your life.

 Clearly, you can’t keep your body and bones healthy without regular physical exercise.
 That’s the bottom line.
 If you’re ready to start improving the health of your bones and your life, today is the day to make that change!